MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 ![Screenshot of sensitivity labels in the Microsoft 365 Compliance Center](media/microsoft-365-sharing-sensitivity-labels.png)

 Once you've created the labels, the next step is to publish them.
-This will make them available to your users.

 To publish labels
 1. On the **Sensitivity labels** page, click **Publish labels**.